shaosb/multi-target-humanoid/README.md

 # legged-loco-main
- An idea that will be submitted to TRO (laugth).
+ An idea that will be submitted to TRO (laugh).